Toshavim and Megorashim: Toshavim

+The terms Toshavim (תושבים, "residents") or bildiyīn (بلديين) refer generally to the local Berber or Arabized Maghrebi Jews who had been inhabiting lands in which the Jews expelled from Spain in 15th century settled.
+In particular, the term "Toshavim" was applied to the Jews of Morocco.
+Both groups are considered indigenous to the area despite their migration and diaspora origins.

+During the Middle Ages migration between the Iberian Peninsula and North Africa was common due to local political and economic conditions and depending on the ruling kingdom and treatment of Jews.
+Jews from Spain often fled to Morocco as early as the seventh century and during the twelfth century, Jews in both countries fled, crossing back and forth between the two lands.

+Toshavim had their own minhagim (Judaic traditions) and they spoke Judeo-Arabic or Judeo-Berber dialects.

+The new arrivals did not always deal well with the local Jews.
+For example, in Algiers they called the local Jews derisively "turban-wearers" and vice versa, the Spanish Jews were called "beret-wearers".

+Despite the fact that Toshavim were apparently overwhelmed and absorbed by Sephardic immigrants, the differences in many areas of communal lives of Toshavim and Megorashim persisted for a very long time: separate negidim, separate synagogues, separate teachers, separate cemeteries, etc. For example, in Fez, Morocco, the common minhag for (most of) the two communities was accepted only in 18th century.

+Megorashim

-Megorashim (מגורשים "expelled") or rūmiyīn (روميين) is a term used to refer to Jews from the Iberian Peninsula who arrived in North Africa as a result of the anti-Jewish persecutions of 1391 and the expulsion of Jews from Spain in 1492.
+The terms Megorashim (מגורשים "expelled") or rūmiyīn (روميين) refer to Jews from the Iberian Peninsula who arrived in North Africa as a result of the anti-Jewish persecutions of 1391 and the expulsion of Jews from Spain in 1492.
 These migrants were distinct from pre-existing North African Jews called Toshavim.
 The Toshavim had been present in North Africa since ancient times, spoke the local languages (Darija or Tamazight), and had traditions that were influenced by Maghrebi Islam.
 The Megorashim influenced North African Judaism, incorporating traditions from Spain.
 They eventually merged with the Toshavim, so that it is now difficult to distinguish between the two groups.
 The Jews of North Africa are often referred to as Sephardi, a term that emphasizes their Iberian traditions.

 Migrations

 The first migration took place following the persecutions of 1391 in Catalonia, Valencia and the Balearic Islands.
 Many Megorashim took refuge along the North African coast, especially in Algeria.
 Among them were prestigious rabbis like Isaac ben Sheshet and Simeon ben Zemah Duran.
 Of the 40,000 to 70,000 Jews who left Spain in 1492 following the Alhambra decree, the Jewish Encyclopedia estimates that 32,000 reached the coast of North Africa; (20,000 in Morocco, 10,000 in Algeria).
 Others say, however, that it is impossible to really estimate how many Iberian Jews found refuge in Morocco and the Maghreb.